archway-network/archway-docs/docs/create/guides/my-first-dapp/interact.md

 Ok!
 ```

+Why is the argument `'{"increment":{}}'`?

-To understand why the argument is `'{"increment":{}}'`, if we open `src/contract.rs` and inspect `pub fn execute` we'll see the case matching statement that matches our JSON argument:
+If we open `src/contract.rs` and inspect `pub fn execute` we'll see a case matching statement that matches our JSON argument:
 ```javascript
 pub fn execute(
   deps: DepsMut,